Example pattern

 Resources → Solution

-"How do we actualize this?"
+“How do we get this done?”

-Activity 5
+Task 5

 Verification